ernerdgn/Pusula_Eren_Erdogan/README.md

 To run the notebooks, simply click on the script, then in the notebook tab, click Open in Colab to open the notebook in Colab.

 After examination of the final output, i also prepared a refactored version of the code to handle pre processing.
 Purpose of this is to create a more readable and organised code.
-Then i wrote a script that compares two xlsx fil es’ to see that if they hold the same data egarding the column order.
+Then i wrote a script that compares two xlsx files to see that if they hold the same data regarding the column order.
 Both of the files are containing the same data.
 Comparison script is a py file, which can be run with the default command `python compare.py`.